JoeAnonimist/blog/docs/qt_widgets/01_template_scripts/template2.md

 {% include src/qtwidgetsexamples/01_script_template/helloworld1.py %}
 ```

-In [the previous post]({% link docs/qt_widgets/01_template_scripts/template1.md %}) I described a simple PySide6 scripts that shows an empty  window on the screen.
+In [the previous example]({% link docs/qt_widgets/01_template_scripts/template1.md %}) I described a simple PySide6 scripts that shows an empty  window on the screen.
 Now let's start adding widgets to that window.

 1. Create a class inherited from `QWidget`.
 This class is used as the application main window.
 In the class' `__init__()` method